InnMaluntsev/ramp-onboarding/public/steps/ramp-onboarding/step1.md

 ## Next Steps

 Ready to test your understanding?
-Let's move to **Step 2: RAMP Knowledge Check** to validate your grasp of these concepts before diving into technical implementation.
+Let's move to **Step 2: Order Capabilities Knowledge Check** to validate your grasp of these concepts before diving into technical implementation.

 ---

-*Building RAMP capabilities opens the door to institutional payment flows worth billions in transaction volume.
+*Building Fireblocks Orders capabilities opens the door to institutional payment flows worth billions in transaction volume.
 Let's get you ready to capture this opportunity!*